nqminds/edgesec.github.io/docs/config.md

 ### captureDbPath (string)

-The absolute path to the `capture` SQLite db used by the middlewares.
+The absolute path to the `capture` SQLite db used by the capture middlewares.

 ### filter (string)